SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 > **Note**
 > This guide uses Linux `scripts/*.sh`, but scrips for Windows are also available via `scripts/*-win.ps1`.

-1. Clone this repo and `cd` into it.
+1. Clone this repo `git clone --recurse-submodules https://github.com/SloveniaEngineering/laguna-backend` and `cd` into it.
 2. Run `cargo install sqlx-cli --no-default-features --features rustls,postgres`.
 3. Run `cargo install cargo-watch`.
 4. Make sure Postgres daemon is running, then do `scripts/dbsetup.sh laguna_db` to create `laguna_db` local DB with tables.